Weiming-Hu/PyPIOMAS/README.md

 ## Installation

-Install it with git directly from GitHub.
+There are two ways to install the package:

+1. From PyPi: `pip install PyPIOMAS`
-`pip install git+git://github.com/Weiming-Hu/PyPIOMAS.git`
+2. From GitHub: `pip install git+git://github.com/Weiming-Hu/PyPIOMAS.git`

+Installing from GitHub will guarantee the latest version.

 ## Usage